 Cisco ASR 9000 Series Aggregation Services Routers

-The Cisco CRS Carrier Routing System
+The CRS Carrier Routing System

-Available product families in the CRS family are the CRS-1, CRS-3, and CRS-X Series.
-Each Carrier Routing System series includes single-shelf 4-slot, 8-slot, and 16-slot systems plus multiple-chassis versions.
-The Cisco CRS-1 product line is based on Cisco's Silicon Packet Processor technology and delivers up to 92 Tbps of performance.
-Products in Cisco's CRS-3 Series are based on QuantumFlow Array technology and can provide as much as 322 Tbps.
-Cisco's CRS-X Routers use CMOS photonics CPAK technology and have the ability to deliver up to 922 Tbps performance.
+Current product lines in Cisco's Carrier Routing System portfolio are the CRS-1, CRS-3, and CRS-X Series Routers.
+Each CRS series includes single-shelf 4-slot, 8-slot, and 16-slot systems as well as multiple-shelf models.
+Cisco's CRS-1 Series is built on Cisco's Silicon Packet Processor and delivers as much as 92 Tbps throughput.
+Routers in the CRS-3 Series are based on Cisco's QuantumFlow Array technology and are able to deliver up to 322 Tbps.
+Cisco's CRS-X Routers use CMOS photonics CPAK technology and can be expanded to deliver an impressive 922 Tbps performance.

-Older Cisco Routers Maintained by Progent's Consultants
+Older Cisco Routers Maintained by Progent's Experts

 Cisco Unified Border Element (CUBE) and SIP Trunk Solutions

-- Cisco 500 Line of Unified Communications Routers
+- Cisco 500 Series Unified Communications Routers

-- Cisco 850 and 870 Model Routers
+- Cisco 850 and 870 Unified Communications Routers

-- 1700 Series
+- Cisco 1700 Routers

-- 2600 Series
+- Cisco 2600 Series Routers

 - 3700 Series Routers

-- Cisco 7200 VXR Routers
+- Cisco 7200 VXR Series Integrated Services Routers